boshtannik/embedded-nano-mesh/README.md

 `main.rs`:
 ```
 let _ = mesh_node.send_ping_pong(
     message.into_bytes(),               // Content.
     ExactAddressType::new(2).unwrap(),  // Send to device with address 2.
     10 as LifeTimeType,                 // Let message travel 10 devices before being destroyed.
-    1000 as ms,
+    1000 as ms,                         // Set timeout to 1000 ms.
     || {
         Instant::now()
             .duration_since(program_start_time)
             .as_millis() as ms
-    },
+    },                                  // Closure providing current time in milliseconds.
-    &mut serial,
+    &mut serial,                        // IO interface.
 );
 ```

 ### Send with Transaction Method
 The `send_with_transaction` method sends a message and handles all further work to ensure the target device have received it only once and correctly.
-It returns an error if the transaction failed.
+Method returns an error if the transaction failed.

 `Transaction time diagram`:
 ```